Last Updated on May 23, 2022

-So usually the workflow is that you select a framework or you select one of the skills that Jarvis collaborates with you on, and then you have to tell it something about what it is that you want.
+So usually the workflow is that you select a framework or you select one of the skills that Jasper collaborates with you on, and then you have to tell it something about what it is that you want.
 What's your business about and what is a description of what you might like.

-13 Favorite Jarvis Skills
+13 Favorite Jasper Skills

-These steps refer to the Jarvis Demo Video I added near the top of this article.
+These steps refer to the Jasper Demo Video I added near the top of this article.
 The basic plans are enough for what we are talking about in this episode, which is to create really compelling podcast introduction and microcopy for a number of different used cases.

 Maybe the best way to just give a brief overview before we actually try something, is to look at all the templates that are available.
 These are the skills that I just mentioned.
 There's a ton of them and you can sort of favorite the ones that are most important to you.
 So I'll just go through some of the ones that we have found very good use for, especially for podcasting.

 1. AIDA Framework